yeduRaghav/redditclient/README.md

   The list contains title, thumbnail and username.

   A loading animation is seen when the data is being fetched.
-  If loading fails, an error view is shown with a retry button
+  If loading fails, an error view is shown with an appropriate message and a retry button.